graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * `IResolveFieldContext.Fragments` was removed; use `IResolveFieldContext.Document.Fragments` instead
 * `ExecutionContext.Fragments` was removed; use `ExecutionContext.Document.Fragments` instead
 * `AbstractGraphTypeExtensions.GetTypeOf` was removed; use `AbstractGraphTypeExtensions.GetObjectType` instead
+* `TypeConfig.FieldFor(string, IServiceProvider)` and `TypeConfig.SubscriptionFieldFor(string, IServiceProvider)`
+  methods were merged into single `TypeConfig.FieldFor(string)` method and just return the required configuration without its initialization

 ### Other Breaking Changes (including but not limited to)